vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 Considering all of the above, we assign **1.14** as the initial MSKV.

-### Helm vs raw YAML files

-We consider both raw YAML files and Helm Chart officially supported installation methods.

-With Helm, people usually use the Chart we provide, and tweak it to their needs via variables we expose as the chart configuration.
-This means we can offer a lot of customization, however, in the end, we're in charge of generating the YAML configuration that will k8s will run from our templates.
-This means that, while it is very straightforward for users, we have to keep in mind the compatibility concerns when we update our Helm Chart.
-We should provide a lot of flexibility in our Helm Charts, but also have sane defaults that would be work for the majority of users.

-With raw YAML files, they have to be usable out of the box, but we shouldn't expect users to use them as-is.
-People would often maintain their own "forks" of those, tailored to their use case.
-We shouldn't overcomplicate our recommended configuration, but we shouldn't oversimplify it either.
-It has to be production-ready.
-But it also has to be portable, in the sense that it should work without tweaking with as much cluster setups as possible.
-We should support both `kubectl create` and `kubectl apply` flows.
-`kubectl apply` is generally more limiting than `kubectl create`.

 ### Reading container logs

 #### Kubernetes logging architecture